 Our data protection registration number is Z2486456

-Post: Company Secretary, Williamsons Solicitors Limited, 45 Lowgate, Hull HU1 1EN
+Post: Mr Neil Waterhouse, Operations Director, Williamsons Solicitors Limited, 45 Lowgate, Hull HU1 1EN

 Information we collect